Tyler Stephenson Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.91 team ERA that ranks ninth across all league pitching staffs.
+- The Giants' 3.91 team ERA ranks 10th across all league pitching staffs.

-- Giants pitchers combine to allow the fourth-fewest home runs in baseball (95 total, one per game).
+- Giants pitchers combine to give up 95 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.